Katharine Holmes

 Anna worked as a designer, a freelance artist and art teacher.
 Throughout her life she produced paintings and ceramics based on a sensitive and close observation of nature.
 Many people know Anna for her watercolour paintings of Ribblesdale and her terracotta figurative works of animals and birds.
 These were mainly produced at Horton-in Ribblesdale, North Yorkshire, Anna and Norman’s family home, close to Pen-y-ghent in the Yorkshire Dales.

-A published poet, Anna began to write seriously in both prose and verse in the early1960s.
+A published poet, Anna began to write seriously in both prose and verse in the early 1960s.
 In later years she concentrated on poetry and prose writing.

 It is intended that this exhibition will provide an insight into the various aspects of Anna’s creative work.